Skip to Main Content

 San Francisco's Mexican restaurant scene spans a wider range of registers than the city often gets credit for.
 At the upper end, places like Donaji bring Oaxacan technique to a contemporary format, while Bombera works Mexican ingredients through a wood-fire lens.
 Flores and Comal each represent their own regional and stylistic positions.
 Fonda San Francisco extends the city's engagement with northern Mexican cooking.

-El Buen Comer occupies its own tier: neighbourhood in format and price, but Michelin-recognised in execution.
+El Buen Comer occupies its own tier: neighborhood in format and price, but Michelin-recognized in execution.
 The $$ price range places it well below the tasting-menu bracket that includes San Francisco's three-star tables, from The French Laundry in Napa to Alinea in Chicago and Le Bernardin in New York City.
 That distinction matters: the Michelin Plate is awarded to restaurants where cooking quality warrants attention regardless of format or price point, not as a consolation category.
-At the $$ level, it is a meaningful signal about what the kitchen is actually doing.
+At this price point, it is a meaningful signal about what the kitchen is doing.

 Planning Your Visit